Muzhappala: Education

 Anjarkkandy Farmers Co Operative bank, Anjarakkandy Milk Society, BEd College, Arabic college, Paddy field are also there.

 Transportation

 The national highway passes through Kannur town.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
-The nearest railway station is Thalassery on Mangalore-Palakkad line.
+The nearest railway station is Kannuron Mangalore-Palakkad line.

 Trains are available to almost all parts of India subject to advance booking over the internet.
 There are airports at Mattanur, Mangalore and Calicut.
 All of them are international airports but direct flights are available only to Middle Eastern countries.